valancej/documentation/_basic/getting-started/deployment-pipelines.md

 While Codeship does provide many helpful deployment integrations, you may find that you want to run your own commands or your own custom scripts as part of a deployment pipeline.

 You can use the [Script Deployment]({{ site.baseurl }}{% link _basic/continuous-deployment/deployment-with-custom-scripts.md %}) to run your custom deployment commands or to execute other tasks right after or before a deployment.
-These will run as part of a deployment pipeline exactly as any of our deployment integrations would, but will rely on your scripts to provide exit status codes of `0` or `1` to indicate that they have either passed or failed.
+These will run as part of a deployment pipeline exactly as any of our deployment integrations would, but will rely on your scripts to provide exit status codes of `0` or any non-zero status code to indicate that they have either passed or failed.

 ### Multi-Step Deployment Pipelines